Table of Contents

 What technologies are shaping the future of mHealth apps?

-AI and IoT are all bringing new and advanced features to the world of mHealth applications.
+AI and IoT are bringing new and advanced features to the world of mHealth applications.
 These advances may improve patient outcomes, lower costs, and increase access to care.

 Can mHealth apps be globally scalable?